OpenAgentsInc/onyx/README.md

 The OpenAgents mobile app!

-Your personal AI assistant that responds to voice commands, connects to a growing network of AI services, and earns you bitcoin.
-Part of a decentralized network where every agent makes all agents smarter.
+Your personal AI agent that responds to voice commands, connects to a growing network of AI services, and earns you bitcoin.

+Part of the decentralized OpenAgents network where every agent makes all agents smarter.

 _Heavily work in progress.
-Launch ETA December 20._
+Beta launch ETA December 20.
+[Follow along on X.](https://x.com/OpenAgentsInc/status/1864878103853477910)_

 ![onyx](https://github.com/user-attachments/assets/75f0d9e5-2c66-46fd-8b00-14295e4bb808)